Welcome! Let's get started with JobNimbus.

-This guide is to help you get down the basics of the JobNimbus CRM (mobile app is a different guide).
+This guide is to help you get down the basics of the JobNimbus CRM (the mobile app is a different guide).
 It is intended to cover key areas you will use in your account.
 These include entering in new customers, emailing them and creating reports.
 Additionally, it will cover basic financial tasks such as creating an estimate, converting it to an invoice and accepting a payment.
-It explains where to find a lot of key functionality in JobNimbus and what items do.

 Time estimation: 1-2 hours